w3f/polkadot-spec/docs/id-weights.md

 - Timer(${function}$)

-  Measures the time from the start of the specified f unction to its completion.
+  Measures the time from the start of the specified function to its completion.

 - Add-To(${collection}$, ${time}$)